Skip to main content

 A lack of a common understanding and agreement as to what constitutes media literacy and the extent to which it is synonymous with media education, information and digital literacy, adds further complexity.
 Interest in media literacy is on the rise, largely due to increasing concerns regarding disinformation which, many argue, is posing a direct threat to our democratic way of life.

-Read and download the full mapping of the current EU media literacy landscape here
+Read and download the full mapping of the current EU media literacy landscape (updated).

 Please note that, as part of this mapping exercise, the Insafe network of Safer Internet Centres was consulted.
 In September 2023, Better Internet for Kids conducted a survey to map the current EU media literacy initiatives among the network, and collect suggestions on priorities for an EU-wide media literacy campaign.
 More specifically, the survey asked SICs about their current media literacy actions, campaigns, and key partners, and specifically requested to evaluate the current status of media literacy education within the Safer Internet Centre’s work programme.
 19 SICs answered the survey – and a majority noted media literacy education as a “high priority”.
 The SICs were also asked to state how they currently deliver any media literacy-related activities, and to point out any additional media literacy programmes or campaigns in their countries, even if not managed or organised by them.
 They were also asked to provide suggestion for conducting an EU-wide media literacy campaign.

-To build the foundations of the campaigning activities, an analysis of the current media literacy initiatives was carried out by and with the Media & Learning Association (MLA).
+To build the foundations of the campaigning activities, an analysis of the current media literacy initiatives was carried out in cooperation with the Media & Learning Association (MLA).
 The main objective of the mapping exercise was to provide a preliminary mapping of media literacy activities and actions in Europe, by summarising current important activities, key organisations and driving factors.

 MediaSmartOnline